 1 Tbsp mustard seeds

 Toast annatto seeds, peppercorns, cloves, cumin, and allspice in a dry sauté pan for 3-5 minutes over medium heat, until fragrant.
 Pour into a spice grinder and process into a fine powder, 2-3 minutes.

-In a blender, combine orange juice, vinegar, lemon juice, habanero peppers, salt, tequila, and ground spices.
+In a blender, combine orange juice, vinegar, lemon juice, garlic cloves, habanero peppers, salt, tequila, and ground spices.
 Blend on high speed for 30-60 seconds, until well-combined.
 Combine marinade and pork in a large plastic bag, massage until evenly coated, and allow to marinate for 30 minutes.

-Serve with rice, lime slices, and cilantro.
+Serve with rice, lime wedges, and cilantro.

 To serve with tacos: while pork roasts, combine red onion and mustard seeds in a large heatproof bowl, and cover with boiling apple cider vinegar.
 Let steep for 30 minutes, and serve over tacos.